-7 Must any aspects of an executive's compensation be publicly disclosed or disclosed to the government?
+Must any aspects of an executive's compensation be publicly disclosed or disclosed to the government?
+How?

 All companies must disclose to shareholders the total amount of compensation paid or agreed to be paid to executives in a fiscal year in an annual business report.
 The amounts can be given as the total for officers and directors, respectively.
+In addition, a company with three committees must disclose the decision-making process and a summary of the policy regarding executive compensation in its annual business report.
+Regarding a company with auditors and a company with an audit committee, the disclosure of the decision-making process and a summary of the policy can be omitted.

-Listed companies must disclose more detailed information to the public.
-This information includes the company policy regarding executive compensation, the names of executives who receive compensation of ¥100 million or above, and the individual amounts received by such executives.
-Such companies must disclose this information in the company's annual securities report in the manner prescribed by the FIEA.
+Listed companies must disclose more detailed information to the public in their annual securities reports in the manner prescribed by the FIEA.
+This information includes the company's decision-making process and policy regarding executive compensation, the names of executives who receive compensation of ± 100 million or above, the individual amounts received by such executives and certain details regarding performance-based compensation (if applicable).
 Also, listed companies must provide similar levels of disclosure in their corporate governance reports, according to the format designated by the applicable stock exchange rules.